Ink Splash - The InkTechnologies.com Blog

 As the evenings draw in and the leaves begin to turn, one of the best nights of the year for kids is on the horizon.
 Halloween, which will be here at the end of the month, is a great opportunity to spend some quality time with our children.
 To that end we’re going to share with you some of our favorite printable activities and projects from around the web.
 We hope you find them as much fun as we do, and that they’ll help you create a the perfect spooky atmosphere for Halloween fun.

-These quick-to-make invitations, with included free printable templates, set the perfect tone for Halloween parties Continue reading “Top Ten Printable Halloween Projects” »
+Continue reading “Top Ten Printable Halloween Projects” »

 Printing on Fabric